 - Line four places the sum value into the output text field.

 Now that you have a function the next step is call it with the button.
-You may already know how to call a function directly from a button, as in
+You might already know how to call a function directly from a button, as in

 More Functions (and more buttons)!

 Now that you know how, create three additional functions that divide, multiply and subtract the same values from the same fields.
 Then add and three additional buttons and use those buttons to call the three new functions.
-Once you finish, you should have a functional (but funky) calculator!
+Once you finish, you should have a functional (albeit funky) calculator!
+For your sanity and mine, use the same output field.

-Before we leave our lovely calculator behind, let's do one more thing.
+Before we leave our lovely, powerful, impressive calculator behind, let’s do one more thing.
 Imagine that it is a financial calculator, and we would like all of the values to appear with a $ (dollar sign) in front of them.
 Easy!
 Just change the lines that say

 outputField.value = sum; to outputField.value = “$”+sum;